 If students decide to apply to other colleges during a Gap Year, they will need to adhere to those colleges' policies regarding the deferral.
 College deferral policies usually state that the student cannot apply to or enroll full time at other academic institutions while they have a deferral.
 Under most policies students who wish to reapply to schools during their Gap Year should expect to withdraw their deferrals prior to submitting other applications.
 Colleges have welcomed students to reapply if they remain interested in the original school.
-If colleges deferral policies are vague about applying to other colleges, the College Office requires that the students notify the colleges where they have deferred of their applications elsewhere.
-This must be done before the college office sends transcripts to other schools.
+If colleges deferral policies are vague about applying to other colleges, the College Office requires that the students notify the college office sends transcripts to other schools.
 During the Gap Year, the College Office will work with students to send transcripts, secondary school reports, and recommendations to colleges when appropriate.
 In these situations, we request that the student provide the College Advising Office with a copy of the terms of the deferral.